 Actually, any type of rope can cause severe burns on hands or ankles, which could potentially become infected and progress to cellulitis.
 This is bad and I have seen it often.

 The rope or cord is usually tied to something stationary like the trailer or a post in the ground.
 We have also used picnic tables.
 One time I had two dogs tied to a picnic table.
-There was a loose dog in the next picnic site ( which is another serious issue we will discuss again and again).
+There was a loose dog in the next picnic site ( which is another serious issue we will discuss again and again on this blog).
 The dog started to come over to us to explore and our two dogs attached to the table started to PULL the table across the picnic site.
 Yep, a recipe for disaster.
 Of course, the tie-outs were not to blame here but you can see how things can escalate very quickly.

 How Tie-Outs Affect Dogs

 There are two main problems with how tie-outs affect dogs.
 They can promote reactivity in dogs and a dog can liberate himself from the tie-out.
 This is especially true if you are using it on a collar around the dogs neck.
 Anything that causes pressure on a dog’s neck is highly irritating.
-Combine that with preventing a dog from seeing what is going on outside the campsite, particularly if there is some noise with children or other dogs and you ae setting up a reactive or escape situation.
+Combine that with preventing a dog from seeing what is going on outside the campsite, particularly if there is some noise with children or other dogs and you are setting up a reactive or escape situation.

 Solutions To Tie-Out Issues